CoenWarmer/elastic-review-tool/README.md

 - information on test coverage
 - how the proposed feature behaves functionally, at runtime

-Therefore, strictly reviewing from the Github UI is fundamentally incomplete.
-Thus, it leads to low quality reviews.
+Therefore, strictly reviewing from the Github UI is incomplete.
+As such, it leads to low quality reviews.

 Some reviewers go further than a look at the code and actually check out the branch and see how the feature behaves.
 But there is no hard requirement on this.